California high school principal apologizes for football team's lopsided 106-0 win - KESQ

 Click here for updates on this story

-INGLEWOOD, Calif.
-(KABC) — (KABC) — The principal of Inglewood High School is apologizing after her school’s football team won a game 106-0, provoking criticism about sportsmanship.
+INGLEWOOD, California (KABC) — The principal of Inglewood High School is apologizing after her school’s football team won a game 106-0, provoking criticism about sportsmanship.

 Principal Debbie Tate released a statement offering apologies on behalf of the school to Morningside High School, the team that lost Friday night’s game.